otpjeff/avdsnapshot/README.md

 ```
 - name: Collect Commands
-  hosts: otpjefflab # represents inventory section to query
+  hosts: aristainfra # represents inventory section to gather EOS Snapshots from.
   connection: local # represents the local device will SSH to targets
 ```

 # Report Generation

-To remove the table of contents for each device:
+To remove the table of contents generated for each device, customize the AVD defaults as shown below.

 Within File:
-mrrobot/.ansible/collections/ansible_collections/arista/avd/roles/eos_snapshot/tasks/markdown.yml
+`<user>/.ansible/collections/ansible_collections/arista/avd/roles/eos_snapshot/tasks/markdown.yml`

-Remove this stanza...
+Remove this stanza:

 ```
 - name: Generate table of content report